ferencberes/ethp2psim/docs/source/experiments.rst

 Broadcast settings
 ~~~~~~~~~~~~~~~~~~

-Next, observe the significant change in the results when a message is propagated to all neighbors, instead a random square root of them, during the broadcast phase.
+Next, observe the significant change in the results when a message is propagated to all neighbors, instead :ref:`a random square root of them <topology_results>`, during the broadcast phase.
 It is quite shocking that an adversary controling 10% of all nodes can be almost sure about the identity of the message source in case of simple :class:`protocols.BroadcastProtocol`.
 Clearly, Dandelion can significantly decrease the deanonymization performance of the adversary but it has a high price in terms of robustness detailed in the next section.

 ..  figure:: ../../figures/broadcast_mode_inverse_rank.png